metaphori/Student-Project-OOP22-Balzoni-Castiglioni-Desiderio-Foschi-Ruggeri-arkanoid/Readme.md

 To play ARKANOID, you need to have Java installed on your system.
 You can download Java from https://www.java.com/download/.

-To run the game, simply download last relies and execute the arkanoid.jar file: from terminal: `java -jar arkanoid.jar` or double click on application
+To run the game, simply download last release and execute the arkanoid.jar file: from terminal: `java -jar arkanoid.jar` or double click on application